-First of all you need a Second Life account.
+You need a Second Life account!
+If you don’t know what Second Life is, have a look at the official Website of Second Life.
 Mobile Grid Client is not a full featured Second Life client with 3D rendering, so setting up your avatar has to be done in a standard desktop client.
 You can create your new Second Life account and download the official client for Windows, Mac and Linux at secondlife.com.

 The second part is to download and install Mobile Grid Client for your phone.
 Open Google Play on your phone and search for “Mobile Grid Client”.
 Download and install the client.